Leyton tube station: Services

-Leyton station is on the Central line between Stratford to the west and Leytonstone to the east.
-The station is registered under Fare Zone 3, and sits between two adjacent stations assigned to two zones.
+Leyton station is on the Central line in London fare zone 3.
+It is between Stratford to the west and Leytonstone to the east.
+The station sits between two adjacent stations assigned to two zones.
 Trains generally operate between West Ruislip and Epping, and between Ealing Broadway and Hainault.

 The typical off-peak services, in trains per hour (tph) is: